-Stopping Bad Robocalls Act reported out of committee to the full House
+Stopping Bad Robocalls Act reported out of committee

 The Energy and Commerce Committee favorably reported the Stopping Bad Robocalls Act (HR 3375), as amended, out of committee today to the full U.S. House of Representatives by a vote of 48–0.

 The Stopping Bad Robocalls Act requires voice service provider to deploy caller ID authentication, i.e., STIR/SHAKEN.
 It also clarifies definitions and rules to address various consumer protection issues associated with robocalling.

 “I’m proud of the strong support the Stopping Bad Robocalls Act received in Committee today and thank Ranking Members Walden and Latta and Chairman Doyle for working with me on this legislation to end the robocall epidemic.

 This legislation will ensure every call Americans get is verified by Caller ID and that consumers can block calls they don’t want.
 I look forward to having the full House vote on our bill soon.”